Backdating a housing benefit claim

 - you have suffered a recent family bereavement.

 What happens when a backdated claim is made?

 Your claim will be considered by the Benefits Team.
 The more information and evidence you give in support of your claim, the quicker a decision can be made.
 It may be necessary to write to you for more information, or to ask you to come in for an informal interview.
 Your claim will be looked at within twenty-one days.
 You will be sent a letter telling you of our decision.

+See what are my rights of appeal? for details on how to appeal.
 If we have decided that you have not shown good cause for backdating your claim, the reasons for this will be explained in our letter.
 You will have the right of appeal against our decision.
-For details of how to appeal see what are my rights of appeal?